perrin-isir/xomx/README.md

 -----
 ## Tutorials

-Tutorials are the best way to learn to use
+Tutorials are the best way to learn how to use
 *xomx*.

 The xomx-tutorials repository contains a list of tutorials (colab notebooks) for xomx: